Finance, budgets and cashflow

 As of April 2022, all businesses will need to follow Making Tax Digital (MTD) rules, regardless of turnover.
 And many of these businesses will need support from accountants in order to get their processes up to date and MTD-compliant.

 The time is now to change the way you price.
-The old-fashioned, redundant, way of pricing in our profession is based on time.
-Pricing based on how long the work takes.
+The old-fashioned, redundant way of pricing in our profession is based on time, like how long the work takes.
 It’s flawed for so many reasons and here are two big ones:

-- In this increasingly digital world, compliance tasks that used to be manual, are being automated.
+In this increasingly digital world, compliance tasks that used to be manual, are being automated.
 It’s taking less time to do things.
-If you bill based on the hour you will see prices coming down.
-You will make less money.
+If you bill based on the hour you will see prices coming down, and you'll make less money.

 As part of getting ready for a new digital world we need to change the way we price our services.

 When we drill it right down there are only two ways to price.
 One is cost-plus pricing.
 This is where you price by adding up costs and adding on a margin for hoped-for profit.
 Time-based billing is a form of cost-plus pricing.
 It’s a bad way to price.

 I’m sure you’ve heard of value pricing.
 Unlike cost-plus (which focuses on internal costs) it focuses on the client and what they want.
 Value pricing means arriving at a price based upon the client’s perception of value.

 So, let’s look at how to apply value pricing in this new digital world.